 And finally, students who need to quickly improve their score (which isn’t usually a very pressing need) will find that an LSAT prep course can help them raise their score really quickly.

 If you’re asking whether you should retake the LSAT, the answer is almost always yes, with few exceptions.

 So, if you hadn’t prepared as well as you could have for the test, you should keep studying.
 Then, you should retake the test.
 The reasoning is pretty simple: you weren’t as prepared as you could have been, so you need to change that.
 Obviously, you didn’t do your best on the test.

 What’s more, if your practice test scores were much higher than your actual score, you should retake.
 You may have made a simple error that cost you a few points.
 Or, you may have succumbed to test day jitters just a little bit.
 Either way, studying more and then retaking the exam could quite likely result in a higher score for you.

 Finally, if your practice test scores had been improving up until your test date, you probably want to continue studying until your progress at least plateaus, then retake.
 Why would you stop before you really know how well you can do?

 Law schools, as I’ve said about 3 times now, care immensely about how well you do on the LSAT.
 Why wouldn’t you try to do the best that you can?
 Schools only look at your highest score, and they don’t average your other scores.
-For these reasons, there is literally no disadvantage to taking the LSAT multiple times.
+For these reasons, there is literally no disadvantage in taking the LSAT multiple times.